 Freedom Tower and 9/11 Memorial

 After all the unexpected historical stops, we finally made it to Freedom Tower.
-We didn’t make it inside the 9/11 Memorial Museum but the fountain memorials outside are surreal, as is standing in the shadow of this massive building.
+We didn’t make it inside the 9/11 Memorial Museum itself but the fountain memorials outside are surreal, as is standing in the shadow of this massive building.

 We were lucky enough to witness a fly-by where the military jets let off red, white and blue smoke.